friction2d/friction2d.github.io/_drafts/friction-0961.md

 Friction is in early development, expect issues and missing features.

 * SVG gradients may not import correctly
-* There are still some minor issues with HiDPI
+* There are some issues with HiDPI, most will be resolved in version 1.0
 * Shader effects are still experimental
-* GPU accelerated path support may not be supported on Radeon GPU's
+* GPU accelerated path support may not work properly when using Radeon GPU's
-* Flickering on some projects (GPUs) during playback/video export
+* Flickering on some projects (GPUs) during playback/video export, related to opacity

-And more, see our [issue tracker](https://github.com/friction2d/friction/issues) for more information.
+And many more, see our [issue tracker](https://github.com/friction2d/friction/issues) for more information.

 ## Support